kopopt/fast_tffm/README.md

 fid: feature id.
 Starting from 0.

 Check the data files in the data folder for more examples.
-The data files are samples from [criteo lab dataset](http://labs.criteo.com/tag/dataset/).
+The data files are sampled from [criteo lab dataset](http://labs.criteo.com/tag/dataset/).